 - Making Facebook groups where congregants can interact

-- Releasing a weekly scripture study over email
+- Releasing a weekly Scripture study over email

 - Plus so much more!